qt-labs/vstools/Tests/system/Readme.txt

 5. In "Test Suite Settings", select devenv.exe as AUT.
 6. Run individual tests or the entire test suite.

-Please note: The tests will run in your normal working environment.
-Settings you made may influence
+The tests will run in the experimental environment which you get when starting devenv.exe with parameters "/RootSuffix SquishTestInstance".
-             the tests and vice versa.

 Some tests require the following environment variables to be set to the correct values:
 SQUISH_VSTOOLS_VERSION: The expected version of Qt VS Tools